 Our exploration led us to the George Johnston Museum, an enriching experience that was both educational and enjoyable.

-The museum showcases the remarkable story of George Johnston, a Tlingit native who, in 1913, brought a car to Teslin, a time when the Yukon was devoid of roads.
+The museum showcases the remarkable story of George Johnston, a Tlingit native who, in 1913, brought a car to Teslin, a town without roads in the Yukon.

 Johnston's ingenuity led him to operate as a taxi driver across the frozen lake surfaces, demonstrating a fascinating blend of innovation and tradition.

-Inside the museum, Johnston's car remains as a tangible link to the past, while the exhibits around it delve into the Tlingit heritage, providing a comprehensive understanding of the community's enduring spirit and resilience.
+Johnston's car remains inside the museum as a tangible link to the past.
+At the same time, the exhibits around it delve into the Tlingit heritage, providing a comprehensive understanding of the community's enduring spirit and resilience.

 8. Whitehorse, Yukon